huggingface/blog/sentiment-analysis-python.md

        except StopIteration:
            break

-# Define the term we will be using for searching tweets
+# Define the term you will be using for searching tweets
 query = '#NFTs'
 query = query + ' -filter:retweets'